1byte-yoda/growdataskills-aws-de-bootcamp/assignments/module_1/assignment_2/readme.md

 ## Architecture
 - This assignment demonstrates how to utilize Lambda Layers to modularize our code and make some functionality reusable across different Lambda Functions.
-The demo code using the matrix_utils.py file as the Lambda Layer.
+The demo code uses the matrix_utils.py file as the Lambda Layer.
 This Layer has the function transpose_matrix which accepts a 2D array of integer and transposes it.

 ## Creation and Deployment Steps